ibm-cloud-docs/containers/cs_tutorials_istio.md

 ## Prerequisites

--  [Install the CLIs](cs_cli_install.html#cs_cli_install_steps).
+-  [Install the IBM Cloud CLI, the {{site.data.keyword.containershort_notm} plug-in, and the Kubernetes CLI](cs_cli_install.html#cs_cli_install_steps).
 Istio requires the Kubernetes version 1.9 or higher.
 Make sure to install the `kubectl` CLI version that matches the Kubernetes version of your cluster.
--  [Create a standard cluster](cs_clusters.html#clusters_cli) with a Kubernetes version of 1.9 or higher.
+-  [Create a cluster](cs_clusters.html#clusters_cli) with a Kubernetes version of 1.9 or higher.
 -  [Target the CLI to your cluster](cs_cli_install.html#cs_cli_configure).

 ## Lesson 1: Download and install Istio